-Anytime I paint stripes on furniture, or walls for that matter… I always use this fool proof method.
-This Duncan Phyfe table was in rough condition prior to its arrival at Do Dodson Designs.
+Anytime I chalk paint stripes on furniture or walls, for that matter… I always use this foolproof method.
+This Duncan Phyfe table was in rough condition before it arrived at Do Dodson Designs.
 Actually even rougher than this picture.
 With 2 broken legs, I had some major repair work to do.
 With a little TLC, she was ready to go.
 That’s why she was FREE!
 I like free.
 It’s my love language.
-Ha!

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Yes, it’s my recommendation to use a stain-blocking primer before you paint.
 There are very few exceptions to this rule, so I never miss this step to be on the safe side.
 I’ve learned the hard way from my mistakes.

 I painted the whole table with beautiful black paint.
 It took only 2 coats to cover this table—that great coverage for a chalky type of paint.
 My favorite brush to use for painting is the Cling On Brushes.
 It makes painting furniture so much easier.

 The table was painted first and allowed to dry for 24 hours.
 This step prevents the base coat paint from peeling when removing the tape used for the stripes.
 Allowing the paint to cure for a longer period of time is what I recommended before painting stipes on your furniture.

 I created the lines using 1-inch painter’s tape and then secured the edges by running my finger along the tape to make sure it had good contact with the surface.

 Create Clean Stripes

 Now for the secret to clean lines.
 Before I painted the stripes with a different color, I used the same paint color as the table (black) to create a barrier to seal the tape line and prevent bleeding under the painter’s tape.
 After painting, leave the tape in place and allow it to dry.